 |Talkeetna is situated on the confluence of three wild, glacially fed rivers:

 Nagley’s Store: Horace Nagley was a businessman before his time.
 He built and opened a store on the shores of the Susitna River at a place called Susitna Station in 1908.
 Gold was discovered just to the north and west in 1905.
 A few years later, he had the foresight to open a branch store north on the Yentna River in McDougall.
 In 1916, when it was announced that Talkeetna was to be the next district area for railroad construction, Nagley jumped at the chance to open a third branch store there that year.
 According to news reports in 1916, it was an immediate success.
 The other 2 stores closed around 1920-22, and there is evidence that Nagley might have actually built a second store in Talkeetna around 1920.
-The history is slightly fuzzy, but we do know that after a series of flood events, he had that store moved up the street 3 blocks in around 1945 to its present location.
 When Horace was ready to retire and realized his son did not want to take over the business, they sold it in 1947.
 Barrett and Kennedy were the new owners and re-named the store B&K Trading Post.
+Almost immediately, they moved the store up Main Street to its current day location.
+It took 3 days to sled the store along Main Street…it stayed open the entire time.
 The business sold several times.
-It wasn’t until the mid 90s when yet another owner took over that the named changed back to Nagley’s.
+It wasn’t until 1997 when yet another owner took over that the named changed back to Nagley’s.
 New Years Day 1997, disaster struck and fire damaged the second story and roof.
 Firefighters fought the blaze in 30 below temperatures.
 The townspeople helped repair the damage.
 It was then that a restaurant, the West Rib Pub, was also added.
-The business has likely had too many changes to be listed on the National Register of Historic Places, but it still sits within Talkeetna’s historic district — a 3 block by 2 block area in downtown.
+The business has likely had too many changes to ever be listed on the National Register of Historic Places (as well as being moved), but it is a contributing building to the historic district — a 3 block by 2 block area in downtown.

 Belle’s Historic Site The property that Belle Lee MacDonald owned is now owned by the Talkeetna Historical Society and is on the historic walking tour of Talkeetna.
 Her barn, roadhouse and other buildings no longer exist, but if one walks along the trail, the remains of the old barn are still around.
 Belle was the first known business WOMAN in Talkeetna and she lived here until 1960.
 She may be one of the most important individuals of Talkeetna for that time period.
 She moved to the Sitka Pioneer Home after living over 40 years in Talkeetna.
 She died at the age of 97.